 - the company that loaded the cargo

-These parties may all have insurance and assets that could be used to pay toward a settlement a judgment in your favor.
+These parties may all have insurance and assets that could be used to pay you compensation for your injuries.

-Damage Awards Our Yakima Brain Injury Attorneys Can Win for You
+Damage Awards A Traumatic Brain Injury Attorney May Win For You

-If your case does not settle, our brain injury lawyers will fight for an award that covers your economic and noneconomic damages.
+If your case does not settle with insurers, our traumatic brain injury lawyers will fight for an award that covers your economic and noneconomic damages.

 If you cannot obtain a fair settlement for your brain injury claim, you may have to file a lawsuit.
 In your brain injury lawsuit, our lawyers will fight aggressively to win an award for the losses you sustained from your injury.
 These are known as “damages.”

-In a successful case, you may win an award that covers your economic damages, which are the calculable costs you have incurred as a result of the accident, such as:
+In a successful case, you may win compensation that covers your economic damages, which are the calculable costs you have incurred as a result of the accident, such as:

 - Medical and rehabilitation expenses